Aditya Nagpal

 • Business+: $12.50 per user per month (billed annually)

-• Enterprise Grid: Custom pricing
+• Enterprise Grid: custom

 2. Microsoft Teams

-Key Features
+Key features

 • Teams and channels for projects and departments

-• Chat and messaging with threading
+• Threaded chat and messaging

 • Video and audio conferencing with recording and transcription

-• Real-time co-editing on Word, Excel, PowerPoint
+• Real-time co-editing on Word, Excel and PowerPoint

 Pricing